geordidearns/smhi-graphql-api/README.md

 - [ ] Testing of endpoints and server
 - [ ] Expanding of endpoints (Meteorological, Hydrological observations & forecasts)
 - [ ] Health check endpoint
+- [ ] Enquire to SMHI about forecasting data to add here

 #### Current Data Available: